kilowhat/kilowhat.net/flarum-extensions-formulaire.md

 You can use the following commands to update:

     composer require kilowhat/flarum-ext-formulaire
-    php flarum update
+    php flarum migrate
     php flarum cache:clear

 ## Support

 If you are having issues with the extension, check the following:

-- If the extension doesn't install, check your system meets Bazaar requirement and check logs under the Bazaar history tab (spinning arrow icon)
+- If the extension doesn't install, check you have correctly configured Extiverse's private repository.
-- If an error happens during activation or usage of the extension, check the logs in `<flarum>/storage/logs`
+- If an error happens during activation or usage of the extension, check the logs in `<flarum>/storage/logs`.

 If you are still having issues, please copy the output of the logs above, as well as the output of `php flarum info` and send an email to <support@kilowhat.net>.